 The Canadian Border Services Agency (CBSA) may choose to detain a foreign national or permanent resident if there are reasonable grounds to believe that he or she:

-- is unlikely to appear for a hearing or removal, or,
+- is unlikely to appear for an examination, hearing or removal,

 - has not established his/her identity.

 A permanent resident or foreign national may also be detained when entering Canada if this is necessary to conduct examinations, or if there are reasonable grounds to suspect that he or she is inadmissible to Canada on grounds of security, violating human or international rights, or criminality.

 If you are detained, the CBSA will notify the Immigration and Refugee Board (IRB) of your detention.
 While in detention, you may be held in a provincial correctional facility or in an immigration holding centre.
 The first step is to retain counsel to represent you.
 Within 48 hours of being detained, a member of the Immigration Division will review the reasons for your detention at a hearing called a detention review.